 All complaints (written or oral) reported to the LEA directly, which involve activities connected to immigration enforcement activities authorized under this MOA, will be reported to the ICE OPR.
-The ICE OPR will verify participating personnel status under the MOA with the assistance of ICE.
+The ICE OPR will verify participating personnel status under the MOA with the assistance of the ICE Special Agent in Charge and the ICE Field Office Director.
 Complaints received by any ICE entity will be reported directly to the ICE OPR as per existing ICE policies and procedures.